 SOURCE: Helix BioPharma Corp.

 Helix BioPharma Corp.
-Files IND for a U.S. Phase I Clinical Study of Its Cancer Drug Candidate L-DOS47
+Receives FDA IND Approval to Conduct a U.S. Phase I Clinical Study With Its Lung Cancer Drug Candidate L-DOS47

-AURORA, ON--(Marketwire - January 7, 2011) - Helix BioPharma Corp.
-(TSX: HBP) (NYSE Amex: HBP) (FRANKFURT: HBP), a developer of biopharmaceutical drug candidates for the prevention and treatment of cancer, today announced that it has filed an investigational new drug ("IND") application with the United States Food and Drug Administration ("FDA") seeking approval to perform its planned Phase I clinical safety and tolerability study of its cancer drug candidate L-DOS47.
+AURORA, ON--(Marketwire - February 7, 2011) - Helix BioPharma Corp.
+(TSX: HBP) (NYSE Amex: HBP) (FRANKFURT: HBP), a developer of biopharmaceutical drug candidates for the prevention and treatment of cancer, today announced that it has received approval for its investigational new drug ("IND") application from the United States Food and Drug Administration ("FDA") to perform its planned U.S. Phase I clinical safety and tolerability study of its lung cancer drug candidate L-DOS47.